 More than 60% of the Group's revenues are attributable to environmentally sustainable activities, with passenger and freight rail transport (42.9%) and rail infrastructure management activities (13.5%) contributing the most.
-Road transport accounts for about 3.7%, and road infrastructure and real estate activities make a climate change-adapted economic activities are not inclu-
+Road transport accounts for about 3.7%, and road infrastructure and real estate activities make a residual contribution of about 0.4%.
+Revenues from products and services associated with climate change-adapted economic activities are not included in the numerator of the Turnover KPI.